TusharSoni014/rust-notes/readme.md

-# Rust Learning Journey - 4 Hour Bootcamp
+# Rust Notes - Basic

 This repository contains a comprehensive collection of Rust programming examples and exercises covering fundamental to intermediate concepts.
 Each file in the `src/bin/` directory represents a standalone program that can be run individually.